utecht/old_blog/_posts/2015-06-05-comparing-triplestores.md

 <a name="conf"></a>Installation/Configuration
 ===
 I wanted a similar environment for all of the testing, so I chose to deploy each of these into a Virtualbox VM with identical specs.
-The host of these VMs was a mid 2012 Mac Pro with 2 x 2.4 Ghz 6-core Xeon processors and 16GB of ram.
+The host of these VMs was a mid 2012 Mac Pro with 2 x 2.4 GHz 6-core Xeon processors and 16GB of ram.
 Each VM was given 8GB of ram and 4 processors, and while performance tests were running only a single VM would be active at a time.
 I chose CentOS 7 as the operating system and Tomcat as the application server for the stores that needed it.
 Given the choice to run as a standalone or WAR file I used the WAR files with Tomcat.

 #### Fuseki
 Fuseki is a web front-end provided for the Apache Jena RDF tools, I downloaded the [Fuseki2 tar](http://jena.apache.org/download/index.cgi) and followed the rather terse [installation instructions](http://jena.apache.org/documentation/fuseki2/fuseki-run.html#fuseki-as-a-web-application).